ArseniyShestakov/hamster/content/not-a-cv.md

 * **System administration:** For more than decade I have been using Linux-based operating systems my primary OS for both my personal desktop and server infrastructure.
 I have a deep and broad experience with building, deploying, configuring and debugging open source software.
 I have used tools for automation and management for servers, virtual machines and containers: libvirt, Ansible, Docker, etc.

+* **Git:** I have extensive experience managing my own repositories as well as bisecting, rebasing and merging other people code.
+I'm not scared by merge conflicts, a need to rewrite history or dig into reflog.

 * **Security analytics** My another hobby is security and pentesting so I keep eye on modern attack and defense techniques.

 * **Front end and design:** Due to my web development background, I have experience with JavaScript, CSS and many frameworks and libraries.
 I only use my web design skills for my own projects, but my experience help me to see and avoid bad UI / UX.